 Rehab processes, especially in the world of Occupational Rehabilitation, almost always involve a multidisciplinary team.
-Physios, EPs, RCs, Chiro, Osteos, Rehab Providers and Psychologists, just to name a few.
+Physios, Exercise Physiologists, Vocational Consultants, Occupational Therapists and Psychologists (just to name a few!).

-Physios do an amazing job, they’re essential to the recovery process but they’re not the only part of the process.
+Physios do an amazing job and they’re essential to the recovery process.
+But they’re not the only part of the process.